Factbox: Countries rally round Lebanon after Beirut blast

 TUNISIA - Two planes carrying food and medical aid.
 The president said his country could treat up to 100 of the casualties in its hospitals.

-TURKEY - Turkey’s Humanitarian Relief Foundation (IHH) is helping in the search for survivors, digging through debris to look for people and recover bodies.

-The group has also mobilised a kitchen at a Palestinian refugee camp to deliver food to those in need, said Mustafa Ozbek, an Istanbul-based IHH official.
+UAE - 30 tonnes of medical supplies were sent from the International Humanitarian City emergency aid hub in Dubai, news agency WAM said.

+UNITED STATES - Pledged more than $17 million in initial disaster aid for Lebanon, the U.S. Embassy said on Friday.

-EUROPEAN UNION - Activating a programme that helps countries after natural disasters, and more than 100 firefighters are being deployed with vehicles, dogs and equipment for search and rescue operations.
-The EU also activated its Copernicus satellite mapping system to help assess the damage.
-The head of the EU executive said the European Commission is ready to help Lebanon with preferential trade and customs backing.
+EUROPEAN UNION - Activating a program that helps countries after natural disasters, and more than 100 firefighters are being deployed with vehicles, dogs and equipment for search and rescue.
+Activated Copernicus satellite mapping system to help assess the damage.
+The head of the EU executive said it is ready to help Lebanon with preferential trade and customs backing.

-UNITED NATIONS - Releasing $9 million from the Lebanese Humanitarian Fund and additional funding from the Central Emergency Response Fund (CERF).
+UNITED NATIONS - Releasing $9 million from the Lebanese Humanitarian Fund and additional funding from the Central Emergency Response Fund.
 Deploying teams to assist with the emergency response.

+WORLD FOOD PROGRAMME - Plans to import wheat flour and grains for bakeries and mills to help protect against food shortages, the U.N. agency said on Friday.

-WHO, IFRC and UNITED ARAB EMIRATES - The World Health Organization, the International Federation of Red Cross and Red Crescent Societies and the UAE have sent medical supplies, including personal protective equipment, medicine and surgical equipment.
+WHO, IFRC - The World Health Organization and the International Federation of Red Cross and Red Crescent Societies have sent medical supplies, including personal protective equipment, medicine and surgical equipment.
+The WHO is appealing for $15 million to cover emergency health needs.

-WORLD BANK - The group said it would work with Lebanon’s partners to mobilize public and private financing for reconstruction and recovery, and “would be also willing to reprogram existing resources and explore additional financing to support rebuilding lives and livelihoods of people impacted by this disaster.”
+WORLD BANK - The group said it would work with Lebanon’s partners to mobilize financing for reconstruction and recovery, and “would be also willing to reprogram existing resources and explore additional financing to support rebuilding lives and livelihoods of people impacted by this disaster”.

 INTERNATIONAL MONETARY FUND - The IMF said it is exploring all possible ways to support the Lebanese people.

-Reporting by Reuters bureaux; Compiled by Timothy Heritage and Sonya Hepinstall; Editing by Andrew Cawthorne, David Evans, Mike Collett-White, Leslie Adler and Daniel Wallis
+Reporting by Reuters bureaux; Compiled by Timothy Heritage, Sonya Hepinstall and Maher Chmaytelli; Editing by Alison Williams and Frances Kerry